How to choose paint colours: a complete guide for Toronto homeowners

 I watch the same mistakes happen over and over.
 Homeowners fall in love with a sample that pops in the store but overwhelms all four walls at home.
 They forget natural light changes throughout the day.
 They pick a colour that clashes with their flooring or their kitchen cabinets.
 But once you understand the principles, most of those mistakes just disappear.

-Key factors that affect your paint color choices
+Key factors that affect your paint colour choices

 Natural lighting is everything